Brasenose College Chapel: Mid-Victorian and before

 By the end of 1666, the new chapel and library were complete, fitted up, and in use by the college, and from now onwards very little change in the fabric itself is recorded.
 Various accessories and fittings have, however, been added by the college, or by various donors from time to time.
 The first of these was an extremely fine brass eagle, which now stands in the middle of the floor, given by Thomas Lee Dummer of Swatheling, Hants, in 1731.
 It is commemorated in an inscription on the globe on which the eagle stands, with Dummer's coat of arms and motto.
 It seems to have taken three days to fix, and stood on a stone slab 9 feet square.
 It was sent to London in 1734, possibly to be engraved, and on its return some new ironwork was put to the "aegle", and four men employed to fix it.

-In 1733 Sir Darcey Levir, of Accrington, Lancashire, gave £50 towards a marble altar piece, of which there is no further record at the time, but which is believed to be the most recent and which was restored in the late Victorian period.
+In 1733 Sir Darcey Levir, of Accrington, Lancashire, gave £50 towards a marble altarpiece, of which there is no further record at the time, but which is believed to be the most recent and which was restored in the late Victorian period.
 In 1748–9 some very elaborate furniture of crimson velvet, crimson damask curtains and a Wilton carpet, were provided for the communion table, costing £140 13s.
 4d. in total.
 At this time the altar was railed off, and the item of "painting and gilding the ironwork to the altar rail £12 10s." suggests that the railings were of the elaborate scrollwork which was common at that date, as in All Saints Church, Oxford, or in the iron gates at All Souls College.
 They were taken down at some time before 1850, and apparently used to form the front of the seats against the north and south walls.
 The two gilt chandeliers, now hanging, were given by William Drake of Shardeloes, in 1749, but for twenty-three years (from 1865 to 1887) were in Coleshill Church.
 The building had by this time been exposed to the trying atmosphere of Oxford for nearly one hundred years, and consequently sundry external repairs were necessary from time to time to keep the fabric in proper condition. £350 is spent in new slating, timber, and lead, in 1779.
 Fourteen years later one of the ends is scaffolded, and the vases taken down.
 Decay seems to have gone on gradually, and in 1817 the east end is reported to be very perishable, having decayed to the depth of 3 or 4 inches from its former surface.